wdawson/okta.github.io/_source/_posts/2018-01-24-build-your-own-invoicing-service-with-node-coinbase-bitcoin-and-okta.md

 * [express](http://expressjs.com/) is the web framework you'll use to build the app
 * [coinbase-node](https://github.com/coinbase/coinbase-node) is the officially supported Coinbase developer library you'll be using to interact with the Coinbase API
-* [oidc-middleware](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware) is a popular OpenID Connect middleware maintained by Okta that handles user authentication and authorization for Node apps
+* [oidc-middleware](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware) is a popular OpenID Connect middleware maintained by Okta that handles user authentication and authorization for Node.js apps

 ## Build the Frontend